Akanksha4554/CODSOFT_ML_INTERN/README.md

 #TASK 3
 CUSTOMER CHURN PREDICTION
-Develop a model to predict customer churn for a subscriptionbased service or business.
+Develop a model to predict customer churn for a subscription based service or business.
 Use historical customer data, including features like usage behavior and customer demographics, and try algorithms like Logistic Regression, Random Forests, or Gradient Boosting to predict churn.